HomeBlogWhy Student Visas Get Refused in 2026: Nigerian Guide to Approval

 Here's the issue:

 What to do instead: Take an official IELTS, TOEFL, or PTE Academic test at an approved centre.
 Check your exact university requirement before sitting the exam, not after.
 Aim for scores above the minimum, not at the minimum.
-Use recent results, ideally taken within 12 months of your visa application.
+Use recent results that comply with your institution's validity requirements.

 Unexplained or Suspicious Employment Gaps